 Regarding artifact size, the runnable artifacts produced by Spring Boot and Quarkus were similar in terms of the JVM version, but in the case of native ones, Quarkus did a better job.

 However, regarding other metrics, the conclusions aren't straightforward.
 So let's take a deeper look at some of them.

 If we focus on the CPU usage, we'll see that the JVM versions consume more CPU at the beginning during the warmup phase.
 After that, the CPU usage stabilizes, and the consumption becomes relatively equal to all the versions.

 Quarkus did better in both cases.
 However, the difference was so small that a tie could also be considered.
 Another point worth mentioning is that in the graph, we see the consumption based on the number of CPUs available in the machine.
-Still, to ensure we were stressing the option and not other parts of the system, we have limited the number of cores available to the application to three.
+Still, to ensure we're stressing the option and not other parts of the system, we limited the number of cores available to the application to three.

 Regarding memory, it's even more complicated.
 First, the JVM versions of both frameworks reserve more memory for the heap, almost the same amount of memory.
 Regarding heap usage, the JVM versions consume more memory than the native ones, but looking at the pairs, Quarkus seems to consume slightly less than Spring in the JVM version.
-But, again, the difference is super tiny.
+But, again, the difference is super tiny:

 (Spring Boot JVM)